Experienced Leaders and Trainers

 Kathy Ward-Cameron, the executive director/ founding president of the Early Literacy Institute, has been on the leading edge of the national focus on early literacy and practice-based coaching for early childhood practitioners for over two decades.
 She served on the research team for the National Center for Research on Early Childhood Education (NCRECE) at the University of Virginia and is a master instructor for Brookes Publishing on the Early Language and Literacy Classroom Observation (ELLCO) Toolkit.
 Kathy has been a teacher, administrator and coach.

-Jacque Hayden, M.Ed, is currently an Administrator at a charter school in Washington D.C., with over ten years of experience as a middle and high school English teacher, and a Teacher Leader and Curriculum Specialist.
+Jacque Hayden, M.Ed, is currently an Administrator at a charter school in Baltimore, MD, with over ten years of experience as a middle and high school English teacher, and a Teacher Leader and Curriculum Specialist.
 She delivers professional development workshops to teachers focused on teaching models (e.g., inductive, deductive, project based learning, problem based learning, etc.), classroom management, effective teaching strategies, reading and writing across the curriculum, and new teacher induction.
 For the last six years, Ms Hayden has also worked with new and struggling teachers providing support as a mentor and coach, as well as on several school improvement teams.

 Reem Labib, M. Ed., is an education consultant focused on school improvement and school reform efforts both in the United States and the Middle East.
 She has participated as a team member in school quality reviews for seven years evaluating schools serving students in grades PreK-12.
 Ms. Labib also has served as head of schools supervising multiple principals, principal of an inclusive arts-infused elementary school, and deputy director of professional development for a school district.
 Prior to serving as a school leader, she taught and supported educational programs overseas at American/International schools in Cairo, Egypt, and Beirut, Lebanon.
 Ms. Labib holds a bachelor’s in psychology from The George Washington University and a master’s in education specializing in curriculum and instruction with a focus on multicultural education from George Mason University.